LeeMatthewHiggins/dentity/README.md

-# Dentity - Example Usage
+# Dentity - Entity-Component-System Framework

 `Dentity` is a powerful and flexible Entity-Component-System (ECS) framework for Dart applications.
-This README provides a basic example to help you get started with the `Dentity` package.
+This README provides examples and documentation to help you get started with the `Dentity` package.

+## Live Demos

+Try out Dentity in your browser:

+- **[Asteroids Game](https://leematthewhiggins.github.io/dentity/asteroids/)** - Complete game demonstrating ECS patterns with collision detection, shield system, and scoring
+- **[Performance Benchmarks](https://leematthewhiggins.github.io/dentity/benchmark/)** - Real-time performance visualization with industry-standard metrics

 ## Introduction

-This example demonstrates how to use `Dentity` to create a simple ECS world where entities have `Position` and `Velocity` components, and a `MovementSystem` updates their positions based on their velocities.
+This documentation demonstrates how to use `Dentity` to create ECS-based applications.
+The examples show how entities with `Position` and `Velocity` components are updated by a `MovementSystem`.

 ## Installation